Labrinth: 2019–2022: Euphoria and Imagination & the Misfit Kid

 Following the release of his single "Miracle" in June 2019, Labrinth made his scoring debut when he was announced as the lead composer for season 1 of the HBO drama series Euphoria.
 Inspired by some of the music that Labrinth's manager Adam Leber had shared with him, the show's creator Sam Levinson approached Labrinth to contribute music for the series while he was working on his second solo album.
-Several of Labrinth's original songs are also featured throughout the series, including "Mount Everest" and "All for Us" featuring vocals from the show's lead actress Zendaya.
-The show's score was released on 4 October 2019 via Milan Records and Sony Masterworks.
+Several of Labrinth's original songs are also featured throughout the season's soundtrack, including "Mount Everest" and "All for Us" featuring vocals from the show's lead actress Zendaya.
+The season's score was released on 4 October 2019 via Milan Records and Sony Masterworks.
 Characterized as "a mash-up of electronic, R&B, dance and hip-hop sounds", Labrinth's score was positively received and received praise for "perfectly complementing the journey of the main character."
-The following year, Labrinth received two Primetime Emmy Award nominations for his work in Euphoria; Outstanding Music Composition for a Series for the episode "03 Bonnie and Clyde" and Outstanding Original Music And Lyrics for the song "All for Us", winning the latter as well as an Ivor Novello Award for Best Television Soundtrack.
+The following year, Labrinth received two Primetime Emmy Award nominations for his work in Euphoria; Outstanding Music Composition for a Series for the episode "'03 Bonnie and Clyde" and Outstanding Original Music And Lyrics for the song "All for Us", winning the latter as well as an Ivor Novello Award for Best Television Soundtrack.

 Labrinth co-wrote and produced Beyoncé's July 2019 single "Spirit" from the soundtrack of the photorealistic remake of The Lion King and companion album The Lion King: The Gift.
 The single charted on the Billboard Hot 100, was nominated for Grammy and Golden Globe awards, and was shortlisted for the Best Original Song Academy Award.
 That year Labrinth also collaborated with Kanye West, co-producing and lending vocals to "God Is" from his October 2019 album Jesus Is King.